trueheart78/trueheart78.com/books.md

 > list of books that I would like to get to, even if that is just skimming
 > - Me

-*Last updated on December 4th, 2016*
+*Last updated on February 15th, 2017*

 [Currently Reading][currently-reading] |